Knowledge base

 After ordering an EV certificate, the designated company contact person will receive an email from the certification authority Sectigo with the following documents:

-- the certificate request form
+- the certificate application form

 - the certificate contract

 These documents are pre-filled and the contact person must validate them online using an additional code.
-This will be provided by a telephone robot from Sectigo (the call number will come from the Netherlands, +31 88 775 77 77 in principle) orally to your number registered with the registry or the chamber of commerce.
+This will be provided by a Sectigo telephone robot (the call number will come from the Netherlands, +31 88 775 77 77 in principle) orally to your number registered with the registry or the chamber of commerce.

 Each certificate request is validated by phone, including renewals and reissues of multi-domain certificates.